ashwini-porkute/Gender_Age_Prediction/README.md

 Provided requirements.txt for environmental packages or libraries needed to execute the script.

-Note: Please run the script on good RAM system as it may get killed while training due to out of memory issues.
+**Note**: Please run the script on good RAM system as it may get killed while training due to out of memory issues.

 # References:
 YouTube: https://www.youtube.com/watch?v=vEJzsGXrB70